cjab/weddell/README.md

 ### Publishing a message

 ```
+Weddell.create_topic("topic-name")
+Weddell.create_subscription("subscription-name")
-Weddell.publish(data, "topic-name")
+Weddell.publish("data", "topic-name")
 ```

 ## Alternatives

 Weddell uses Pubsub's GRPC API which is still in beta.
-It also optionally makes use of streaming APIs that are considered experimental.
+It also makes use of streaming APIs that are considered experimental.
 If the beta/experimental status of Weddell worries you [Kane](https://github.com/peburrows/kane) may be a better choice.
 It uses the more mature Pubsub REST API.